If you're wondering why is crypto down today then here's a look at what's happened.

-Other factors also include uncertainty created by the Covid-19 Omicron variant hitting the global price economy.
-While many in the cryptocurrency space see their investments as separate from the traditional stock market, large events such as these still can impact their prices.
+While many in the cryptocurrency space see their investments as separate from the traditional stock market, major events still can impact their prices.

 As traditional stocks continue to slide amid this inflation, so too has the crypto sell-off, with these often riskier assets being dumped as the bear market continues.

 Alongside this, the various looming threats about further cryptocurrency regulation, both relating to Luna now that Luna 2.0 has launched and other crypto-related projects, are sure to place doubt in some holders' minds.

 The crypto market has also been further damaged today by reports of the Celsius network halting withdrawals, and Coinbase bankruptcy rumours, stoking fears of its liquidity crisis.

 Meanwhile, the Tron-backed stablecoin USDD threatens to depeg, drawing links to the TerraUSD collapse due to USDD's algorithmic stablecoin identity.
 Furthermore, the recent issues such as the Acala depeg, Tornado Cash banning might also add more fuel to the current crypto state of affairs.